-We believe that the net proceeds from this offering, together with our existing cash, cash equivalents and restricted cash as of September 30, 2014, will enable us to fund our operating expenses and capital expenditure requirements, as set forth below under "Use of Proceeds," for at least the next months.
+We believe that the net proceeds from this offering, together with our existing cash, cash equivalents and restricted cash as of September 30, 2014, will enable us to fund our planned operating expenses and capital expenditure requirements, as set forth below under "Use of Proceeds," at least into mid-2016.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including: